News and Commentary

 Women Need to Plan for their Long-Term Care By Olga Ismail

-No one wants to think about spending their golden years in a nursing home or with round-the clock nursing assistance for basic self-care tasks, such as eating, dressing, bathing and using the bathroom.
-Yet, according to AARP, approximately 52 percent of Americans turning 65 this year will require some sort of long-term care services and support (LTCSS) during their remaining years, with women making up a disproportionate share of LTCSS users.
+No one wants to think about spending their golden years in a nursing home or with round-the-clock nursing assistance for basic self-care tasks, such as eating, dressing, bathing and using the bathroom.
+Yet, according to the U.S. Department of Health and Human Services, someone turning age 65 today has an almost 70 percent chance of needing some level of long-term care services and support (LTCSS) during their remaining years, with women making up a disproportionate share of LTCSS users.

-It is important to clarify from the onset that the need for long-term care is not limited to individuals who are very old and frail or those living with chronic disease or cognitive impairments, such as dementia and Alzheimer’s disease.
-Rather, as we age, the probability that we will develop long-term physical impairments increases, and the more likely we will have difficulties managing every-day activities on our own.
+It is important to clarify from the onset that the need for long-term care is not limited to individuals who are very old and frail or those living with chronic diseases or cognitive impairments, such as dementia and Alzheimer’s disease.
+Rather, as we age, the probability of developing long-term physical impairments increases, and we are more likely to have difficulties managing everyday activities independently.
 How we will deal with those struggles and pay for the care we need is a challenge that women, in particular, must plan for far in advance of their 65th birthdays.

 As mothers, wives and daughters, women tend to be the primary caregivers for their family members.
 The time they spend over their lifetimes worrying and caring for others often comes at a fault: they forget to consider and plan for taking care of themselves in their times of need.
-To address this problem and ensure qualified care over the course of their lifetimes, women must spend some time and effort establishing a safety net for their future.
+To address this problem and ensure qualified care throughout their lifetimes, women must spend some time and effort establishing a safety net for their future.

-Long-term care can be quite expensive.
-In 2020, the median annual costs ranged from nearly $55,000 for a home-health aide providing non-medical care to more than $108,000 for a private room is a nursing home.
-Not only can these prices vary based on level of services and location where services are provided, but one can also expect them to continue to rise at a five-year annual growth rate of more than 3 percent.
-These costs can be especially challenging for women, who are more likely to outlive their male spouses and be left with the responsibility of paying for their own care, often after serving as primary caregiver to a spouse.
-Moreover, contrary to popular belief, a significant portion of the costs for extended long-term care is not covered by Medicare.
+The costs for long-term care can be quite expensive, and they continue to rise.
+In 2021, a Genworth Cost of Care Survey found the median annual cost of having a health aid in someone’s house for 40 hours a week was more than $56,000, a 12.5 percent increase from the prior year.
+For a private room in a nursing home, the annual costs shoot up above $108,000, a 2.4 percent increase from 2020.
+Not only can these prices vary based on levels of services and location where services are provided, but one can also expect them to continue to rise at a five-year annual growth rate of more than 3 percent.
+These costs can be especially challenging for women, who are more likely to outlive their male spouses and be left with the responsibility of paying for their own care, often after serving as primary caregivers to a spouse.
+Moreover, contrary to popular belief, Medicare does not cover a significant portion of the costs for extended long-term care.

 Long-term care insurance has been and continues to be a valuable tool to help women afford the rising costs of care that they can expect during their retirement years.
-However, these policies may not be right for everyone.
-It is important for women to address these topics with early in their lives so that they can plan appropriately to ensure that they will receive the care they will need in the future without becoming a physical or financial burden to their family members.
-By seeking the assistance of qualified financial advisors, women can gain a better understanding of all the options available to them and the different strategies they can employ before retirement to enjoy their golden years in the style and manner they want for themselves.
+However, these policies may not be suitable for everyone.
+It is important women address these topics early in their lives so that they can plan appropriately to ensure that they will receive the care they will need in the future without becoming a physical or financial burden to their family members.
+By seeking the assistance of qualified financial advisors, women can better understand all the options available to them and the different strategies they can employ before retirement to enjoy their golden years in the style and manner they want for themselves.

-About the Author: Olga Ismail is a retirement plan consultant in the Ft.
-Lauderdale, Fla., office of Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs, and a registered representative with Raymond James Financial Services.
-For more information, call (954) 712-8888 or email info@provweath.com.
+About the Author: Olga Ismail is the head of Retirement Plan Consulting and a financial advisor with Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with PWA Securities, LLC (PWAS).
+She can be reached at the firm’s Fort Lauderdale, Fla., office at (954) 712-8888 or info@provwealth.com.

 To learn more about Provenance Wealth Advisors estate planning services click here or contact us at info@provwealth.com